-Where an item of property, plant and equipment is derecognised, the gain or loss (calculated as the difference between the net proceeds and the carrying value of the item) is included in the Statement of Comprehensive Income in the period the item is derecognised.
+Where an item of property, plant and equipment is derecognised, the gain or loss (calculated as the difference between the net proceeds and the carrying value of the item) is included in the income statement in the period the item is derecognised.

-i) Intangible assets
+Intangible assets

-Programme Rights
+Programme rights

-Television programmes which are available for use, including those acquired overseas, are recorded at cost less amounts charged to the Statement of Comprehensive Income based on management's assessment of the useful life, which is regularly reviewed and additional write downs are made as considered necessary.
+Television programmes which are available for use, including those acquired overseas, are recorded at cost less amounts charged to the income statement based on management's assessment of the useful life, which is regularly reviewed and additional write downs are made as considered necessary.
 Programmes produced internally for the purpose of broadcast are initially recognised as intangible assets at production cost.
 Production costs only include direct costs associated with the programme.